shincap8/Kanrisha/README.md

 ## Technologies
 ### JavaScript

-Javascript is among the most powerful and flexible programming languages of the web.
+JavaScript is among the most powerful and flexible programming languages of the web.
 It powers the dynamic behavior on most websites.
 MongoDB is a document database, which means it stores data in JSON-like documents.
 ### NodeJs
 The powerful Node.js runtime environment has been ranked the technology most commonly used by professional developers.
 Node.js is an event-driven JavaScript runtime.
 Node has myriad potential uses for JavaScript development including being a great environment for building efficient network applications.